overdrivenpotato/stasis/README.md

 to languages other than rust, however feel free to open a pull request if you would like to do so yourself.

-## Runtime API

-Stasis uses JSON as a transfer format between JS and WebAssembly.
-This may be changed in the future, however Stasis will make sure to be backwards compatible from both the library *and* runtime point of view.

-# Embedding Stasis into an existing project
+# Embedding Stasis into existing javascript

 Stasis is designed to be easily embeddable in existing projects.
 The runtime is not global, so you can have many instances if needed.
 The `stasis` package on